 17-19 Hill Street

 Not sure what to plant in Spring in subtropical SE Queensland?
 This hands-on workshop is facilitated by Anne Gibson, of award-winning local business, The Micro Gardener.
 You’ll discover how to get your small edible garden started and thriving with delicious seasonal foods.
-This fun, hands-on WORKshop is suitable for all ages.
+This fun, practical WORKshop is suitable for all ages.

 Whether you’re a beginner gardener or want to layer your learning with practical tips, find out how to: